avipravianti/see-event/README.md

 # SeeEvent

-Create or find interesting events around the world — a fullstack TypeScript app.
+Create or find interesting events

 This is a **monorepo**: